Coronavirus and Meetings

 "We had about 30,000 people registered for an event that we had to cancel.
 Because it's an event that happens every five years, there was no way we could offer to hold or apply those funds," said Talley.
 "What we did do was say, 'We're going to give a full refund to everybody and those of you who would be willing to donate some portion or all of your registration fee to the organization, please indicate.'"

-The client was pleasantly surprised to find that more than 1,000 people donated some, if not all, of their registration fee back to the event.
+The client was pleasantly surprised to find that more than 1,000 people donated some, if not all, of their registration fees back to the association.

 Communicate Changes in a Timely Manner

-Adjusting the event strategy and updating the pricing and refund policies amid COVID-19 concerns can take time.
+Adjusting the event strategy and updating the pricing and refund policies can take time.
 Whichever menu of options planners choose to offer, Talley noted that the changes should be communicated with registrants as quickly and clearly as possible.